Benifeat/FullStack-BootCamp/Project1-Store Of Website Templates/README.md

 - Store.css:
   - Added styles for the new product pages, including background images and hover effects.
   - Improved responsive design for smaller screens.
-- Store.html:
-  - Added links to the new product pages (furnature.html, gaming.html, and Music.html).

 Planned Updates:
 - Refine the design and layout of the product pages.